 Arguments against using personality testing as part of the hiring process

-Despite the positives, there are many parts of personality testing that maybe aren’t so favourable, and that other assessments, such as cognitive assessments or skills set tests, could make up for.
+Despite the positives, there are many parts of personality testing that maybe aren’t so favourable, and that other personality assessments, such as cognitive assessments or skills set tests, could make up for.
 Other factors, such as experience, skills, and abilities, should also be assessed and considered when deciding on someone's suitability for a role.

 But, what about the discrimination caused by personality testing?
 These tests ask for personal information, which is answered honestly, for some people could identify mental health problems or emotional instability, which employers could use a reason not to hire someone.